 - 1. The registration fee is established each year, and is to be collected by the local association. - 2.
 The local association is to remit (1) payment for the registration fees of the entire association. - 3.
-The GHSA will NOT accept registration fees from individual contest officials. - 4.
-The Executive Director has the authority to periodically implement fee increases. - 5.
+Registration received after the deadline are subject to a registration late fee. - 4.
+The GHSA will NOT accept registration fees from individual contest officials. - 5.
+The Executive Director has the authority to periodically implement fee increases. - 6.
 Registration fees are non-refundable and non-transferable between associations, once they have been processed by the GHSA Office.